maxdemaio/splist/readme.md

 ## TODO

 - handle when topTracks or topArtists are empty (display - "not enough data")
-- blue heart for manpreeet
-- hover stuff and logic for heart like vercel.lol
 - get some OG stuff going like wtf
-- add gh link to signin page and make consistent
 - actually design a logo (omegalul)

 ## Notes